 Asics has been around since 1949, which makes it one of the most established brands when it comes to sporting goods.
 So, it’s not a surprise that the brand also offers workout shoes.

 It was in 1958 that the company released its first pair of training shoes called the Spring Up Shoes.
-The pair of Asics workout shoes was characterized by a rubber sponge sole unit that protected the joints and muscles of the foot during sprints and jumps.
-Over the years, the brand has released other models that use different cushioning technologies that have varying degrees of firmness for better protection and support for different types of exercises.
+This pair of Asics workout shoes was characterized by a rubber sponge sole unit that protected the joints and muscles of the foot during sprints and jumps.
+Over the years, the brand has released other models that use different cushioning technologies with varying degrees of firmness for better protection and support for different types of exercises.

-How to find the best Asics workout shoes
+What to expect from the best Asics workout shoes